 This first step to save our NHS and deliver change can start on 5 July with the election of a UK Labour government, but Scottish Labour's ambition goes beyond this.
-Scottish Labour is committed to protecting the NHS in Scotland for the generations to come, and making sure it is fit for the future.
+Scottish Labour is committed to protecting Labour will always defend the NHS.
+We have saved the NHS before, and the next Labour government will get it back on its feet the NHS in Scotland for the generations to come, and making sure it is fit for the future.
 To achieve this we must value our dedicated NHS workforce and improve access to care, as well as deliver long-term reforms to modernise services and bring care closer to communities.